nicholetzs/python-insights/README.md

 # Python Insights is about gain an intuitive, accurate, and deep understanding of a dataset and what they can predict 📊

 In the archive.py file, you can use it as a normal file in your code editor.
+I don't usually csv the database because of the size, but you can use your own database in a variety of ways and modify the code as needed.

-Below, I'll give you the code to use in the Jupyter Notebook:
+---> Below, I'll give you the code to use in the Jupyter Notebook:

 # Step 1: Import the dataset
 import pandas as pd